 Maura Jo Brennan, MD

 Maura Brennan came to Baystate Medical Center as an intern in 1989 and has been there since.
 She received a B.A. from Barnard College, graduated from Yale University School of Medicine, did her residency in internal medicine at Baystate, and trained in geriatric medicine at Mount Sinai in New York.
 Dr. Brennan is certified in internal medicine, geriatric medicine and hospice and palliative care.
 She is also a certified hospice medical director and a fellow of the American College of Physicians, the American Geriatrics Society, and the American Academy of Hospice and Palliative Medicine.
-She served 8 years as the Baystate Hospice Medical Director and currently is Chief of the Division of Geriatrics, Palliative Care, and Post-acute Medicine.
-She is a clinician educator with a particular interest in the training of residents and fellows.
-She serves as the Program Director for the Geriatric Medicine Fellowship.
+She served 8 years as the Baystate Hospice Medical Director, is a clinician educator with a particular interest in the training of residents and fellows, and serves as the Program Director for the Geriatric Medicine Fellowship.

 She has published in the fields of geriatrics and palliative medicine and frequently speaks at national meetings, particularly the American Geriatrics Society and is the President of the National Association for Geriatrics Education.
 Her clinical work in recent years has focused on geriatrics consultation in the hospital.
 She has received multiple scholarships and awards.
 These include: The Leonard Tow Humanism in Medicine Award, Teacher of the Year Award from the internal medicine residents, Baystate’s “Excellence in Teaching’ Award and a Hartford Foundation grant supporting chief resident immersion training in geriatrics.